w3c/svgwg/master/types.md

           <li>Let <var>keyword</var> be the content attribute's keyword
           value corresponding to <var>number</var>, or the empty string if <var>number</var> is 0.
-          <p class="note">This means that if the enumeration value is
-          somehow set to the "unknown" value, the content attribute will be set to the empty string.
+          Note: This means that if the enumeration value is somehow set to the "unknown" value, the content attribute will be set to the empty string.
           However, this unknown value can never be set directly on the <code>SVGAnimatedEnumeration</code> object;
-          it represents an unknown attribute value set in the markup.</p>
+          it represents an unknown attribute value set in the markup.
           </li>
           <li>Set the content attribute to <var>keyword</var>.</li>
         </ol>